davecheney/godoc2md/examples/martini/README.md

+## type ReturnHandler
+<pre>type ReturnHandler func(http.ResponseWriter, []reflect.Value)</pre>
+ReturnHandler is a service that Martini provides that is called when a route handler returns something.
+The ReturnHandler is responsible for writing to the ResponseWriter based on the values that are passed into this function.

 ## type Route
 <pre>type Route interface {
     // URLWith returns a rendering of the Route's url with the given string params.